okanaydin/Android-Assignment/README.md

 ### Task Description

 Fix all of the TODOs and rewrite the project so it reflects your coding style and preferred way of displaying a list of items and a details page.
+We expect that the assignment will be written in Kotlin

 When clicking one of the items in the list, the details of that item should be shown.
 When loading data from the Api, there should be a ProgressBar visible.